Imperative process algebra with abstraction: Concluding Remarks

 \section{Concluding Remarks}

-I have introduced an \ACP-based imperative process algebra which distinguishes itself from other imperative process algebras by being the only one with the following three properties: (a)~it supports abstraction from actions that are considered not to be visible; (b)~a verification of the equivalence of two processes in its semantics is automatically valid in any semantics that is fully abstract with respect to some notion of observable behaviour; (c)~it offers the possibility of equational verification of process equivalence due to an equational axiomatization of the equivalence concerned.
+I have introduced an \ACP-based imperative process algebra.
+This process algebra distinguishes itself from imperative process algebras such as VPLA~\cite{HI93a}, IPAL~\cite{NP97a}, CSP$_\sigma$~\cite{CH09a}, AWN~\cite{Feh12a}, and the process algebra proposed in~\cite{BLSW20a} by the following three properties: (1)~it supports abstraction from actions that are considered not to be visible; (2)~a verification of the equivalence of two processes in its semantics is automatically valid in any semantics that is fully abstract with respect to some notion of observable behaviour; (3)~it offers the possibility of equational verification of process equivalence.

+Properties (1)--(3) have been achieved by the inclusion of the silent step constant $\tau$ and the abstraction operators $\abstr{I}$ in the constants and operators of the process algebra, the use of the rooted branching bisimulation equivalence relation $\rbbisim$ for the equivalence of processes in its semantics, and the provision of the equational axiomatization of~$\rbbisim$.

 The axioms of the presented imperative process algebra are not complete with respect to the equivalence of processes in its semantics.
 There is no straightforward way to rectify this.
 However, two semi-completeness results that may be relevant to various applications of this imperative process algebra have been established.
 One of those results is at least relevant to information-flow security analysis.
 The finiteness and linearity restrictions on guarded recursive specifications are not needed for the uniqueness of solutions.
 However, there would be no semi-completeness results without these restrictions.